tsaekao/npm-demo/API.md

 <a name="rtvref.RtvError+path"></a>

 ### rtvError.path : <code>Array.&lt;string&gt;</code>
-Path from `value` to the nested property that caused the failure.
-This is a shallow clone of the original `path` specified.
+Path from [value](#rtvref.RtvError+value) to the nested property that caused the failure.

+__SECURITY:__ Some collection types, such as [MAP](#rtvref.types.MAP) and [SET](#rtvref.types.SET), can have actual objects as keys or elements, and these are used (in JSON-stringified form) as part of the error path.
+ If these objects happen to contain sensitive information, that information may end-up in the path, and the path gets included in this error's `message` property, which may get logged by your systems.

+ __It is YOUR responsibility to exercise necessary caution when validating data structures containing sensitive data.__

 **Kind**: instance property of [<code>RtvError</code>](#rtvref.RtvError)
 **Read only**: true
 <a name="rtvref.RtvError+cause"></a>

 ### rtvError.cause : [<code>fully_qualified_typeset</code>](#rtvref.types.fully_qualified_typeset)
 Fully qualified typeset that caused the failure.
-This will be a subset of `typeset`, and possibly of a nested typeset within `typeset` expressing only the direct cause of the failure.
+This will be a subset of the [typeset](#rtvref.RtvError+typeset), and possibly of a nested typeset within it, expressing only the direct cause of the failure.

 If `typeset` is `[[rtv.t.STRING]]` (a required array of required strings), and `value` is `['a', 2]`, this property would be `[rtv.q.REQUIRED, rtv.t.STRING]`